-In both sentences you ask about (“Here is the key” and “Here it is”), “here” is an adverb modifying the verb “is.”
+In both sentences you ask about (“Here is the key” and “Here it is”), “here” is an adverbial complement—that is, the adverb completes the predicate.

 The subjects of these sentences are “key” and “it.”
 In the first, the subject follows the verb; in the second, the subject precedes the verb.